-For example, this SI1 diamond has dozens of black specks on its table.
-It’s likely these are visible without magnification.
+For example, you might notice the image shows dozens of black spots scattered across the table.
+It’s likely those are visible without magnification.

-The effects of inclusions on SI1 and VS2 diamonds aren’t limited to its visual appeal.
-They also impact durability and brilliance.
+The effects of inclusions on SI1 and VS2 diamonds aren’t limited to visual appeal.
+They also impact durability.

 Inclusions represent weak points in a diamond’s structure.
 It’s more likely to chip if it’s hit or dropped on an area with an inclusion.